DBT STOP & TIP Skills: Life is worth living even if there is pain

-The idea is that pain and distress are a part of life and cannot be avoided and
+Pain and distress are a part of life and cannot be avoided,

-The Distress Tolerance skills are things you can do so you don’t give in to the urge to act.
+DBT Distress Tolerance skills are techniques you can use to resist the urge to act impulsively.

 They give you room to think before you act.